Submissions and writers guidelines

 Not nearly enough.
 We pay 5 cents a word, and $10 per photo, on publication.
 That means that if it’s in the October edition, you get paid sometime in late October.

-When you get your check, you’ll get two copies of our standard publication agreement.
-One is for your records.
-You should fill out the other one (we need your Social Security number), sign and return it.
+When you get your check, you’ll get a copy of our standard publication agreement for your records.

 About the author: We like to end each article with a short, preferably witty, paragraph that identifies the author, as with “Jane Doe lives near Fairplay and took up writing because she was making too much money waiting tables.”